-At the reporting date, the Company's eligible reserves include accumulated losses due to the fact that the Company activated its operational license at the end of the year 2015 and did not have any income from its main operations.
+At the reporting date, the Company's eligible reserves include accumulated losses due to the fact that the Company started its active operations during the reporting period.
 The Disclosures were prepared based on the audited financial statements of the Company and the amount of the eligible reserves (accumulated losses carried forward) is respectively based on the audited figures.